ben-razor/vega-guide/README.md

 Vega runs on it's own blockchain.
 Assets will be bridged from other networks for trading.

-We create a collection of [showcase and walk-through applications](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides) and associated documentation to guide a new user in using the Vega Protocol using GraphQL.
+We create a collection of [showcase and walk-through applications](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides) and associated documentation to guide a new user in using the Vega Protocol with GraphQL.

 This document is the how and why for creating the guides.
 The documentation for the guides themselves can be found in the [Vega GraphQL Guides](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides).